dcdpr/btcr-DID-method/README.md

 #### Build and install bitcoin-api-cpp

 homebrew installs jsoncpp (from above step) a little differently than bitcoin-api-cpp expects.
-Until the bitcoin-api-cpp folks update their project, you should download our local copy of [bitcoin-api-cpp from Github](https://github.com/danpape/bitcoin-api-cpp/).
-Clone it or grab a zip file, as you prefer.
+Until the bitcoin-api-cpp folks update their project, you should clone our local copy of [bitcoin-api-cpp from Github](https://github.com/danpape/bitcoin-api-cpp/).

 ```
 $ git clone https://github.com/danpape/bitcoin-api-cpp.git
-$ # or
-$ wget https://github.com/danpape/bitcoin-api-cpp/archive/master.zip && unzip master.zip && rm master.zip
 ```

 This is a cmake-based project, so the standard process can be done here: